Watch Steph Curry's Incredible Move On LeBron James

 Steph Curry had a nice move on Lebron James during Saturday's game between the Golden State Warriors and Los Angeles Lakers.

-The Golden State Warriors are on the road on Saturday night facing off with the Lakers in Los Angeles, and during the game Steph Curry had a great move on LeBron James.
+The Golden State Warriors were on the road on Saturday night facing off with the Lakers in Los Angeles, and during the game Steph Curry had a great move on LeBron James.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of the Warriors.